lukebemish/lukebemish.github.io/_posts/2025-08-03-gradle-dependencies-part-2.md

 categories: Gradle Dependencies
 ---

-Let's discuss how Gradle handles dependency artifacts, the consequences of Gradle's support for Maven-style dependencies involving classifiers, and Gradle's own solutions to the same problem.
+Once Gradle resolves variants, it locates artifact associated with those variants.
+However, since Gradle's support for Maven-style dependencies involving classifiers has some potentially unpleasant consequences in this process, Gradle has some of its own solutions to the same problem.

 ## Artifact selection